adsblol/website/content/en/privacy-license/index.md

 No personal data is collected besides a temporary storage of log files which is kept for less than 30 days.
 ## Hosting Provider

-ADSB.lol is hosted by OVH, with servers in France.
+ADSB.lol is hosted by Netcup, with servers in Germany.

 Parts of static data are served by GitHub, proxied by CloudFlare.